This YouTube video introduces how to do a personal SWOT analysis using the example of Batman (Bruce Wayne:

 So, in this case, the question (from the slightly scary senior non-commissioned officer) triggered immediate feelings of anxiety.

 I took some deep breaths to stem the rising panic.
+I needed to control my emotions.

 Having wrestled my pre-frontal cortex back from this temporary amygdala hijacking, I started to think.
 Where was I?
 What clues could I see that would help me identify my exact location?